lucasmreis/blogSource/src/posts/learning-reason-part-1.md

 draft: true
 ---

-* Talk about the quest for reliability / safety
-* ClojureScript is great because immutability is the default, but it is still dynamic
-* Elm is great because it's the safest you can get, but the trade off is small number of features and costly interaction with JS
-* Fable is great because it is as pragmatic as ClojureScript, with strong typing from ML.
-But it feels like it's built for current F# / .Net users
-* Reason seems to be in the same pragmetic / safety position as Fable, but built for current JS users.
-Let's try it!
+Throughout my professional life I've worked in a lot of large applications that were in production for years.
+There was one thing in common with all of them: a lot of the code was overly complex, and it was really difficult to both fix bugs and add new features.

+While searching solutions to these problems, I found out that different programming languages patterns and practices were amazing sources of inspiration.
+Learning Clojure helped me understand the benefits of immutability.
+Learning Elm helped me understand the benefits of strong typing.
+All of that knowledge helped me be a better developer in a lot of ways, and made my javascript code better.
+Not only that, a lot of the javascript ecossystem itself is [based on other languages patterns and practices](https://redux.js.org/docs/introduction/PriorArt.html).

+And that's what brings me to ReasonML.
+The path to Reason was paved this way:

+1. ClojureScript: immutability / pragmatic philosophy / simplicity as a core value.
+But I felt that some problems related to reliability and safety were still present, and I thought that strong typing could help.

+2. Elm: yes, strong typing really helps, and working with such a powerful compiler feels great.
+But I missed the pragmatic nature of Clojure.

+3. F# / Fable: feels like a sweet spot, a pragmatic Elm for the front end, and also a complete ecossystem with a mature runtime for everything else.
+But I felt that Fable is a tool made for people with F# / .Net background, not a javascript background.

+And that's how I got to Reason.
+It's a new syntax for Ocaml, which F# is heavily based on.
+They are from a family of languages called "ML", which provide this nice developing experience due to the type system and compiler help.
+Also, the language creators are heavily targeting javascript developers, so they are working really hard to make the language easy to adopt on current javascript teams.

+_Note:_ I'm a curious person, and an avid learner.
+I'm always looking for a new way to look at problems I face in my day to day life, and it does not mean at all that I did not find those listed languages useful!
+Clojure is great, Elm is great, F# is great, and - why not - javascript is great! :)

+I like to start learning a language with a very simple and well defined spec, usually a function.
+Trying to implement a UI, or anything involving a lot of side effects is usually counter productive for me.
+And by writing a simple function, we already can learn a lot about the development workflow, the tooling, and the ecosystem, which are very important and deserve special attention.

 ## The Spec

-I like to start learning a language with a very simple and well defined spec, usually a function.
-Trying to implement UI, or anything involving a lot of side effects is usually counter productive for me.
-And by writing a simple function, we already can learn a lot about the development workflow, the tooling and the ecosystem, which are very important and deserve special attention.

 I'll implement the same algorithm I implemented in [Learning Elm, part 1](https://lucasmreis.github.io/blog/learning-elm-part-1/).
 Recapping: